hse-project/rfcs/rfcs/hse/0002-late-commit-structure.md

 - **_c0kvms (struct c0_kvmultiset)_** -- A collection of kv-tuples in c0.
   Each KVDB has one **_active c0kvms__** and zero or more **_frozen c0kvms_**'s.
-The active c0kvms stores incoming kv-tuples (from HSE puts, gets, etc.).
+The active c0kvms stores incoming kv-tuples (from HSE puts, deletes, etc.).
 When the active c0kvms becomes "full", it is frozen and a new active c0kvms is created.
 - **_ingest_** refers the process of migrating kv-tuples from the oldest c0kvms into cN, at which point it becomes the newest cN kvset.